 Jump To Recipe

 Shakshuka is pronounced as "Shahk-SHOO-kah".
 Its literal meaning is "a mixture" or haphazard mixture (veggies & egg mixture here).
-Shakshouka, Chakchouka, Saksuka, are the few other names of this recipe.
+Shakshouka, Chakchouka, Saksuka, tchouktchouka, are a few alternatives names of shakshuka.

 - Great for meal prep- This recipe is perfect for meal planning and works well with diets.
 Shakshuka standalone is low carb, protein-rich, and macro-friendly recipe.